snyk-fixtures/device-cloud-python/README.md

 - paho-mqtt
 - requests

-(The last two can be obtained with `sudo pip install` and the package name)
+(The last two can be obtained with `sudo pip install` and the package name, or by running `pip install .`, which will install the module and its dependencies)

+Pip Installation:

+The module can be installed locally for ease of use by running `pip install .` in the root directory of the cloned repository.
+This will install the module and its dependencies.
+The agent can then be imported into other Python scripts as normal (`import hdcpython`).

 So far supports:
 - Documented user APIs (can be obtained by running `pydoc hdcpython`)